 Prompt State has no update to report (place an X) State response 1.
 Budget neutrality 1.1 Current status and analysis 1.1.1 Discuss the current status of budget neutrality and provide an analysis of the budget neutrality to date.
 If the eligibility and coverage policy component is part of a comprehensive demonstration, the state should provide an analysis of the eligibility and coverage policy related budget neutrality and an analysis of budget neutrality as a whole.
 The State is working to run and submit budget neutrality reports this quarter.
 The State will keep CMS informed of its progress if the reports will miss the CMS deadlines.
-The current submission will include the most current Schedule C submission reflecting data through the quarter ending December 31, 2024.
-The State observed that the template is including administrative expenses reported in the Schedule C in the Budget Neutrality Test but believes these costs should not be included in the BN test based on STC 39 (including Table 1: Master MEG Chart) and STC 50 (including Table 4: Hypothetical Budget Neutrality Test 1 Covered CT).
+The current submission will include the most current Schedule C submission reflecting data through the quarter ending March 31, 2025.
+The State observed that the Template is including administrative expenses reported in the Schedule C in the Budget Neutrality Test but believes these costs should not be included in the BN test based on STC 39 (including Table 1: Master MEG Chart) and STC 50 (including Table 4: Hypothetical Budget Neutrality Test 1 Covered CT).
 The State would like to request an updated template with the C Report Grouper worksheet toggle changed to 'MAP Waivers Only' if CMS agrees.
 1.2 Implementation update 1.2.1 Describe any anticipated program changes that may impact financial/budget neutrality.
 X

 Prompt State has no update to report (place an X) State response 2.
-Eligibility and coverage demonstration evaluation u ıpdate 2.1 Narrative information 2.1.1 Provide updates on eligibility and coverage policy evaluation work and timeline.
+Eligibility and coverage demonstration evaluation u update 2.1 Narrative information 2.1.1 Provide updates on eligibility and coverage policy evaluation work and timeline.
 The appropriate content will depend on when this report is due to CMS and the timing for the demonstration.
 There are specific requirements per 42 Code of Federal Regulations (CFR) § 431.428a(10) for annual [monitoring] reports.
 See Monitoring Report Instructions for more details.
-The state contracted with Mercer Government Solutions to conduct the independent evaluation of the Covered Connecticut demonstration in January of 2023.
-The state continued to meet regularly during DY3 Q4 with the Mercer evaluation team to plan for implementation of the evaluation.
+The state contracted Mercer Government Solutions to conduct the independent evaluation of the Covered Connecticut demonstration in January of 2023.
+The state continued to meet regularly during DY4 Q1 with the Mercer evaluation team to plan for implementation of the evaluation.
+A schedule to support the Interim Evaluation work has been developed and the state is supporting Mercer in the execution of tasks to support the completion of the evaluation.
 2.1.2 Provide status updates on deliverables related to the demonstration evaluation and indicate whether the expected timelines are being met and/or if there are any real or anticipated barriers in achieving the goals and timeframes agreed to in the STCs.
 The draft Evaluation Design Plan is complete and was submitted to CMS on June 23, 2023.
 Comments were received from CMS on November 7, 2023.
 Connecticut received approval of the Evaluation Design Plan on May 30, 2024.
 2.1.3 List anticipated evaluation-related deliverables related to this demonstration and their due dates.
-Monitoring Protocol Due: January 13, 2025 - Submitted; CMS response received.
+Monitoring Protocol Due: CMS response to January 13th, 2025, submission received.
+Connecticut resubmitted on May 12, 2025.
 Draft Interim Evaluation Report Due: 31-Dec-2026